Wayne Chang: Early life

 Chang was born in Taipei, Taiwan, and grew up extremely poor on a farm in rural Taiwan.
-At age 6, he immigrated to the United States.
-However, in the States, things weren't that much better.
-He didn't have his own bed until he was 16.

-Despite that, Chang displayed a natural talent for technology.
+He immigrated to the United States at age 6, still short of cash.
 He wrote his first software program on the Apple IIe at age 7.
 While attending a high school in Haverhill, Massachusetts, he was involved with Napster, the first peer-to-peer filesharing platform.
 In 2005, Newsweek profiled Chang for his abilities in technology.

 Education

-Chang enrolled as an undergraduate student at University of Massachusetts Amherst.
-As a student, he hacked into the computer systems and obtained the encrypted passwords of everyone on campus.
-After bypassing the encryption methods, the Office of Information Technology declined to press charges if Chang would share his methods.
-Chang also established a startup, i2hub, during his time at the university.
-To pursue his startup passions, he dropped out of college.
+Chang attended University of Massachusetts Amherst for his undergraduate degree.

+In 2003 and 2004, i2hub, created by Wayne in his UMass dorm, became his primary focus.
+With rapid growth and competition from Facebook, his business overtook academics.

+He dropped out of UMass to develop i2hub and went on to invest in and work for more than 40 internet startups, including DraftKings and JetSmarter.

-In 2016, despite not having a bachelor's degree or master's degree, Chang was awarded an honorary doctorate by University of Massachusetts Amherst.
-He was also the featured Commencement Speaker for the 2016 graduating class for University of Massachusetts Amherst.
+In 2016, Chang was awarded an honorary doctorate by University of Massachusetts Amherst.
+He was also the featured Commencement Speaker for the 2016 graduating class.

+Career

+Chang has been involved in various technology projects and communities from a young age.
+Using the pseudonym "ttol," he contributed to multiple hacking and software-related efforts during his pre-teen and teenage years.
+Some of his activities include MyAdvantage for which he developed a hack for AllAdvantage, which gained widespread usage among users of the platform.
+LanCraft; for which he created modifications for Blizzard's Battle.net platform, some of which remain in use today.

+Chang was also active in online communities such as EFNet, AOL Warez, and TetriNET, where he collaborated with other developers and enthusiasts on various software and gaming projects.